ysperetz/recruiting-exercises/inventory-allocator/README.md

 ### Problem

-The problem is compute all possible ways an order can shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).
+The problem is compute all possible ways an order can be shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).

 Inventory allocator is a class that computes all possible shipments given a particular inventory distribution.
 The way we would use the output is take each shipment configuration and estimate how much it costs and pick the optimal one.